 What personal data do we collect?

-When visitors leave comments or send us messages through the website, we collect the data shown in the form and also the visitor’s IP address and their browser agent string to help detect spam and identify technical problems.
+When visitors contribute content, leave comments or send us messages through the website, we collect the data shown in the form and also the visitor’s IP address and their browser agent string to help detect spam and identify technical problems.

 If you upload images to the website, you should avoid loading images containing implanted EXIF GPS location data.
 Visitors to the website can download and read any location data from images on the website.

 If you have an account and log on to this website, we will install a temporary cookie to determine if your browser accepts cookies.
 This cookie does not contain any personal data and will be deleted when you close the browser.

 When you log in, we will also set up a number of cookies to save your login details and preferences.
 Login cookies last for two weeks and preferences cookies last for a year.
 If you log out of your account, the login cookies will be deleted.